Designer Tips for Using Color in the Garden

 Blue agave in a garden border surrounded by cool purple flower color

-Some easy ways to mix flower colors are:
+Some easy ways to mix colors are:

 • By using all hot colors together with neutrals, or all cool colors together with neutrals.